ytixu/MNIST-autoencoders/README.md

   </tr>
 </table>

+#### Adding noise

-Adding random gaussian noise to the latent representation of the generated digit.
+Adding random gaussian noise to the latent representation of the generated digit, output from SDL.
 The center digit has zero noise, the digits on the first layer around the center has 50% of the mean STD, and those on the last layer has 100% of the mean STD.
 (STD is the standard deviation of the difference computed for ADD.)

 <table>
   <tr>